Gobots Toys Become Saturday Morning Cartoons

 The Gobots and the Transformers looked a lot like each other.
 Both competed as franchises until Hasbro purchased the intellectual property - the invention or idea, not the toys - when they bought out Tonka in 1991.
 Gobots became part of the alternative universe of the Transformers franchise.

 Hasbro never purchased the Gobot toys or likenesses.
 The company owned the fictional aspect of the property.
-The toys were originally owned by Bandai (Japanese company) and Tonka never acquired them.
+The toys initial owned by Bandai (Japanese company,) and Tonka never acquired them.

 "You're bluffing Cy-Kill.
 You wouldn't dare shoot with the Last Engineer and we won't give him to you."